DannyBen/my-activerecord/README.md

 My ActiveRecord Baseline
 ==================================================

-This is a baseline for developing Ruby apps with ActiveRecord without Rails.
+A baseline for developing Ruby apps with ActiveRecord, without Rails.

 In the Box